mattfeltonma/azure-arc-tips-and-tricks/deployment/README.md

 ## Decisions
 ### General

-1. Decide [which features (and corresponding extensions) of the Azure Arc for Servers](https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview#supported-cloud-operations) offering that you will use.
+1. Decide if you plan to use the [Guest Configuration](https://learn.microsoft.com/en-us/azure/architecture/hybrid/azure-arc-hybrid-config#enable-azure-policy-guest-configuration) feature and [which extensions you will require for the features you plan to use](https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview#supported-cloud-operations).

 2. Decide which subscription, region, and resource group the Azure Arc Server resources will be stored in.